Back to Louisiana

 These notes stay tied to the official amendment files and metadata from the legislature.

-• Adds new rules for conducting background checks on individuals who own, operate, or manage therapeutic group homes.
+• Adds provisions relative to background checks for individuals who own, operate, or manage therapeutic group homes.

 Plain English: HCAHB414 4465 3850 HOUSE COMMITTEE AMENDMENTS 2026 Regular Session Amendments proposed by House Committee on Health and Welfare to Original House Bill No.